 General Dynamics Advanced Information Systems has won a $250.1 million contract from Raytheon Integrated Defense Systems to provide engineering and manufacturing development services to the Navy in support of its next-generation integrated Air and Missile Defense Radar.

 General Dynamics Information Technology has won a $138 million contract with the U.S. Army Medical Command to provide the Defense and Veterans Brain Injury Center, or DVBIC, with clinical site support services.

 General Dynamics has named Laura Schumacher to its board of directors, effective February 2, 2014.

-General Dynamics Land Systems has won a $28 million contract to provide the Army with research, development and testing in preparation for the Stryker Engineering Proposal upgrade program.
+General Dynamics Land Systems has won a $72.7 million contract to upgrade 12 Abrams tanks for the Army.

 2014 begins on a high note, especially for Lockheed Martin, which captured four spots among the top 10 awards for January.
 So, who else won the biggest contracts in January?